NIME-conference/cookbook/Officers/paper_proceedings.md

 ## Upload to Zenodo

 NIME has decided to use Zenodo for archival of papers.
+All previous NIME papers was uploaded to Zenodo in 2018 by Benedikte Wallace.

+Todo:

+- Upload 2019 paper proceedings
+- Add DOIs from each Zenodo paper to the BibTeX entries, so that we can link to Zenodo from the archive on nime.org
+- Work with Music Proceedings Officers to make a unified archive

 ## Indexing